n-hop/bats-documentation/README.md

 The BATS Protocol performace test here focus on the capablity of the communication logic for various application scenarios.
 We care about the relative performance gain over other technques.
 The gain we obtain here should be scalable with the network bandwidth.

 This is NOT a software performance test.
-In other words, we do not test how fast the BATS Protocol software can run a device.
+In other words, we do not test how fast the BATS Protocol software can run a device, and we do not test performance for specific applications, like video streaming.

 ### Network Topologies
 Three kinds of network topologies will be mainly used in the tests: